-Apple Watch owners can choose from a variety of faces, ones that are built into the Watch app as well as ones that are available from third parties.
+Apple Watch owners can choose from a variety of faces: Ones built into the Watch app as well as ones that are available from third parties.
 Choosing the right face depends not only on your personal tastes but on your professional life.

-To help with your business tasks and related activities, a watch face that delivers useful information at a glance can be an asset.
-If you just need the time and no other distractions, you can choose a simple face such as California, Simple, or Typograph.
-If you deal with people and projects around the world, the GMT face displays the time in different zones.
+To help with your business tasks and related activities, an Apple Watch face that delivers useful information at a glance can be an asset.
+If you just need the time and no other distractions, you can choose a simple face such as California, Simple, Typograph or Numerals.
+If you deal with people and projects around the world, the GMT and World Time faces display the time in different zones.

-If you need to see different types of information or tap into various watch tools, the Infograph and Modular faces allow you to add a range of data.
+If you need to see different types of information or tap into various Apple Watch tools, the Count Up, Modular and Infograph faces allow you to add a range of data.
 And if you need an occasional stress break, the Breathe face can aid you with a minute of deep breathing, while the Kaleidoscope face will display a soothing image on your screen.

-With the new watchOS 7, Apple opened up its smartwatch to support faces from third parties.
-That means you can now download apps from the App Store that offer galleries of different faces.
-To get watchOS 7, open the Watch app on your iPhone, select General, and then Software Update.
-The app will either tell you that your software is up to date or it will prompt you to download and install the latest update.
+With watchOS 7 released in 2020, Apple opened up its smartwatch to support faces from third parties.
+That means you can download apps from the App Store that offer galleries of different faces.
 Note that watchOS 7 requires an Apple Watch Series 3 or higher or an Apple Watch SE.

-To add a face to your watch from the iPhone Watch app, tap the icon at the bottom for Face Gallery.
-Here, you’ll find all of the latest watch faces as well as those Apple has unveiled in the past.
+To add Apple Watch faces from the iPhone Watch app, tap the icon at the bottom for Face Gallery.
+Here, you’ll find all of the latest Apple Watch faces as well as those Apple has unveiled in the past.
 Swipe down and across the gallery and tap a face you like.

 Depending on the face, you can usually tweak it by changing the color and style.
-You can also add complications to display specific pieces of information such as the date, weather, calculator, elevation, heart rate, mail, reminders, voice memos, and more.
-With watchOS 7, you can now add complications from third-party apps as well.
-When you’re done, tap the Add button to add it to your watch.
-The face you added then appears in the My Faces list in the Watch app and on your watch itself (Figure A).
+You can also add complications to display specific pieces of information such as the date, weather, calculator, elevation, heart rate, mail, reminders and voice memos.
+You can even add complications from third-party apps as well.
+When you’re done, tap the Add button to add it to your Apple Watch.
+The face you added then appears in the My Faces list in the Watch app and on your Apple Watch itself (Figure A).

 You can also customize a face directly from the watch.
 To do this, press down on the face until it shrinks in size and an Edit button appears.
 Tap the Edit button.
 Turn the Digital Crown to choose a different color or style.
 Swipe the face to the left to see the Complications screen.
-Tap on a specific complication and then turn the Digital Crown to change it.
+Tap a specific complication and then turn the Digital Crown to change it (Figure B).

-Certain watch faces offer visuals, animations, and other bells and whistles.
-But sometimes simplicity is best.
-If you’re looking just for a watch face where you can easily see the time at a glance, here are a few to consider (Figure B).
+Certain Apple Watch faces offer visuals, animations and other bells and whistles, but sometimes simplicity is best.
+If you’re looking just for a watch face where you can easily see the time at a glance, here are a few to consider.

-California.
-The California face provides a clean look with a traditional analog time display with numerals in Arabic, Roman, or other styles.
-You can choose the color and shape, and with a circular shape you can change or eliminate the complications.
+The California face offers a clean look with a traditional analog time display with numerals in Arabic, Roman or other styles.
+The Simple style serves up a clean, basic, analog display.
+And the Typograph style displays large numerals so you can easily see them.

 Time zone faces

-If you deal with colleagues, customers, or other people around the world, knowing the time in different countries and regions can certainly be helpful (Figure C).
+If you deal with colleagues, customers or other people around the world, knowing the time in different countries and regions can certainly be helpful.

 Busy watch faces

-Maybe you need to see a lot of information such as the weather, temperature, elevation, mail, reminders, or stock activity.
-Or perhaps you want to be able to easily use certain tools on the watch such as the calculator, camera remote, compass, stop watch, timer, or voice recorder.
-In those cases, you need a watch face that can display multiple details (Figure D).
+Maybe you need to see a lot of information such as the weather, temperature, elevation, mail, reminders or stock activity.
+Or perhaps you want to be able to easily use certain tools on the Apple Watch such as the calculator, camera remote, compass, stopwatch, timer or voice recorder.
+In those cases, you need an Apple Watch face that can display multiple details.

 Sometimes you just need to unwind from the daily grind.
-For that, you can turn to watch faces that encourage you to relax (Figure E).
+For that, you can turn to watch faces that encourage you to relax.

-Breathe.
-This watch face offers quick access to the Breathe app, which helps you breathe in and out for a short duration as a way to calm yourself.
+The Breathe face offers quick access to the Breathe app, which helps you breathe in and out for a short duration as a way to calm yourself.
 The Artist face displays a gentle drawing of a face, which you can tap to transform it into a different image.
 And the Fire and Water face displays a changing animated image of fire and water interacting with each other to create a peaceful effect.

-Finally, to find watch faces and watch face apps from third parties, open the App Store, either on your iPhone or directly on your watch.
-Search for the term “watch faces,” and you’ll find several apps, some paid and some free, that offer their own faces for your watch.
+Finally, to find Apple Watch faces and Apple Watch face apps from third parties, open the App Store, either on your iPhone or directly on your Apple Watch.
+Search for the term “watch faces,” and you’ll find several apps, some paid and some free, that offer their own faces for your Apple Watch.